 "I became a teacher because school has always felt like home.
 I never considered another profession.
-I began working in schools as a senior in high school. . . .I consider myself a lifelong learner, and so teaching is the perfect profession.
+I began working in schools as a senior in high school.… I consider myself a lifelong learner, and so teaching is the perfect profession.
 Teaching is a process: an art that can never be perfected because each day brings new challenges.
 I work to become a more effective teacher every day, but I always know there is more to learn."

+Mark worked for several years as a codirector for the Denver Writing Project, which is part of the National Writing Project.
+NWP is still one of the most important staff development experiences Mark has ever had: "The learning you do at a writing project site is impossible to duplicate: you become a writer, and you also have time to think deeply about your own teaching practices.
+I will forever be grateful for my experiences with NWP, and I continue to seek out their support as I learn more about writing, teaching, and learning."
 When it comes to professional development, Mark strives to model a process for writing that teachers can take back to their classrooms.
 "I try to make my staff development useful and concrete, but I push myself to think beyond the event itself.
 I listen to the needs of teachers during my presentations.
 I encourage interactive sessions so teachers have the opportunity to share their best thinking with colleagues."

-When Mark is not busy teaching, speaking at national conferences, or writing, he likes to travel and read and write poetry.
+When Mark is not teaching, speaking at national conferences, or writing, he likes to travel and read and write poetry.